microsoft/playwright/docs/src/selenium-grid.md

 ---
 id: selenium-grid
-title: "Selenium Grid"
+title: "Selenium Grid (experimental)"
 ---

 ## Introduction

 Playwright can connect to [Selenium Grid Hub](https://www.selenium.dev/documentation/grid/) that runs Selenium 4 to launch **Google Chrome** or **Microsoft Edge** browser, instead of running browser on the local machine.
+Note this feature is **experimental** and is prioritized accordingly.

 :::warning
 There is a risk of Playwright integration with Selenium Grid Hub breaking in the future.
 Make sure you weight risks against benefits before using it.